IBM Aptiva

-The IBM Aptiva personal computer was introduced in September 1994 as the replacement for the IBM PS/1.
-The first Aptiva models were based on the Intel 80486 CPU with later models using the Pentium and AMD CPUs.
+IBM Aptiva is a line of personal computers that was produced by IBM.
+It was designed primarily for home use and offered a range of models with varying specifications and features.
+It was introduced in September 1994 as the replacement for the IBM PS/1.

+The first Aptiva models were based on the Intel 80486 CPU.
+Later models used the Pentium and AMD CPUs.
 All systems were developed in-house except for the later E series which was developed by Acer.
-The last system was withdrawn in May 2001 without direct replacement when IBM decided to exit the home market.
-Customers were directed to the IBM NetVista, which was more targeted to business desktops.
-Most Aptiva models included a modem and a standby/hibernation feature called "Rapid Resume".

 Aptiva computers were typically sold as a bundle which included monitor, speakers, keyboard and mouse.
 First-generation models came with IBM PC DOS 6.3 and Windows 3.1.
 Pentium-generation Aptivas came with Windows 95 and OS/2 'select-a-system' (PC DOS 7/Windows 3.1 and OS/2 Warp) on selected models.
+Most Aptiva models included a modem and a standby/hibernation feature called "Rapid Resume".

 Sound and modem functionality was provided on M, A, C and S models by an IBM Mwave adapter.
 The Mwave adaptor had multiple compatibility and performance issues and was eventually replaced by standard modems and sound cards.
 IBM settled a lawsuit for Mwave owners by refunding Aptiva Mwave owners a small monetary fee so that those owners could purchase industry standard devices.

+The last Aptiva system was withdrawn from sale in May 2001 without a direct replacement when IBM decided to exit the home market.
+Customers were directed to the IBM NetVista, which was more targeted to business desktops.